alessio-livolsi/medium_scraper/README.md

       "UX Collective": "https://uxdesign.cc/archive/{0}/{1:02d}/{2:02d}",
       # Add or remove publications as desired
   }

+### Adjusting Data Collection
+To adjust the scope of your scraping, you can modify the range of days for which articles are fetched.
+By default, the script is set to collect articles for every day of the year, as shown in the line:
+`selected_days = list(range(1, 367 if is_leap(year) else 366))`

+This configuration ensures that the scraper attempts to retrieve articles for each day in a year, accounting for leap years as well.
+However, you might want to limit your scraping to a subset of days to reduce execution time or focus on specific periods.
+For example, to randomly select 50 days out of the year while considering leap years, you can replace the above line with:
+`selected_days = random.sample(range(1, 367 if is_leap(year) else 366), 50)`

+This adjustment allows for more flexible data collection by enabling you to control the number of articles you scrape based on the days of the year you're most interested in.

 ## The Analysis Script
 Following data collection, the analysis script `medium_analysis.py` loads the scraped data to perform several analyses: